adlacruzes/php-factory/README.md

 ## Methods

-There are two methods for every factory.
+There are three methods for every factory.
 They can be called with no arguments or can receive an array of values to override the defaults parameters.

 ### create